boyofgreen/web-app-HOL/native-app/README.md

 	* defining a namespace **MyApp.UI** and including the **Checkbox** class in it.
 This publishes the control class and exposes it to be accessed by any code in our app.
 It also allows us to potentially group a set of custom controls in the same namespace.
 	* setting up the event handlers for the control.
 The call to _WinJS.Class.mix_ adds _addEventListener_, _removeEventListener_ and _dispatchEvent_ functions to the control, for the **onchange** event.

-	* In the html file, the updates are to include the reference to the new control and to update the template to use the newly included **MyApp.UI.Checkbox** control (the **data-win-control** property).
+	* In the html file, the updates made were to include the reference to the new control and to update the template to use the newly included **MyApp.UI.Checkbox** control (the **data-win-control** property).
 The following properties were not changed, but some clarification would help understand how the control works:
 		* the **data-win-bind** property, called when data is bound to the control, binds the **onchange** event dispatched by the control to the **toggle** function defined in **data.js**, and also the **checked** property to the **complete** property in the data model.
 		* the **data-win-options** property redefines the values of some properties, namely **labelOn** and **labelOff**, to new values.